 Mercedes E-Class review - Practicality, comfort and boot space

-Joint biggest boot in class and a roomy cabin offer plenty of practicality
+With a big boot and a roomy cabin, the E-Class offers plenty of practicality

 A softer chassis setup compared to rivals means the E-Class focuses on comfort more than sportiness, floating nicely over rippled roads.
 However, the big body and chunky C-pillars mean rear visibility over the shoulder isn’t the best – but with features like blind spot assist available, there’s enough safety tech to help out here.